• Just Talking

 Let the weaving begin!
 This part took patience.
 I have made progress on the papoose pendants.
 Other projects have distracted me, but hopefully I will persevere and get these finished very soon.
 One is farther along than the other, because I like the woven part better (below).
 It is made from copper wire that was textured as it passed through the rolling mill.
 At right is a photo of the beginning of the weaving process.
 Right: 18-gauge copper wire was passed through the rolling mill, with various textured plastic and metal sheets on top to vary the surfaces.
 Below, the “scarf” around the face displays a texture also achieved using…

-• Jewelry, Just Talking
+• Alone Star Jewelry, Just Talking

 Collar Tip Earrings These were my Dad’s collar tips and I love them!
 I wanted to be able to wear them so it made perfect sense to make them into earrings.
 These turquoise cabs were set with sawdust beneath them, which is how it used to be done as a matter of course.
 I removed the stone, used a different material to raise the stone and re-set it.
 I also tightened up the rest, although they weren’t rattling like that one stone was.
 Anyway, I’m proud to wear them.
 Our Dad was a silversmith, too, along with so many other artistic talents!
 Sure do miss him! ❤️